-7.6 Review of Whereabouts Failures

-Review of potential filing failures and missed tests shall take place as provided in the International Standard for Testing and Investigations.
-At such time as the International Federation or National Anti-Doping Organization (as applicable) is satisfied that an Article 2.4 anti-doping rule violation has occurred, it shall promptly give the Athlete notice, in the manner set out in its rules, that it is asserting a violation of Article 2.4 and the basis of that assertion.
-Other Anti-Doping Organizations shall be notified as provided in Article 14.1.2.
+7.1.67.6 Review of Results Management in relation to a potential Whereabouts FailuresReview of potential Failure (a filing failures and missed tests shall take place as provided in the International Standard for Testing and Investigations.
+At such time as failure or a missed test) shall be administered by the International Federation or the National Anti-Doping Organization (as applicable) is satisfied that an Article 2.4 anti-doping rule violation has occurred, it shall promptly give the Athlete notice, in the manner set out in its rules, that it is asserting a violation of Article 2.4 and the basis of that assertion.
+Other with whom the Athlete in question files whereabouts information, as provided in the International Standard for Testing and Investigations.
+The Anti-Doping Organization that determines a filing failure or a missed test shall submit that information to WADA through ADAMS, where it will be made available to other relevant Anti-Doping Organizations shall be notified as provided in Article 14.1.2.